ash/raku-course/essentials/loops/loop/index.md

         $c++;
     }

 The `loop` loops are, probably, the least used loops in Raku.
 They can be used, for example, in an automated translator from C to Raku.
-In Raku, though, there are handier loops.
-We’ll return to this subject in the second part of the course.
+In Raku, though, there are handier loops, such as `for`, which we are examining on the next page.

 {% include nav.html %}